yehaha9876/gitlab/doc/development/fe_guide/performance.md

 `gl.lazyLoader.searchLazyImages()` which will search for lazy images and load them if needed.
 But in general it should be handled automatically through a `MutationObserver` in the lazy loading function.

+### Animations

+Only animate `opacity` & `transform` properties.
+Other properties (such as `top`, `left`, `margin`, and `padding) all cause Layout to be recalculated, which is much more expensive.
+For details on this, see "Styles that Affect Layout" of [High Performance Animations][high-perf-animations].

+If you _do_ need to change layout (e.g. a sidebar that pushes main content over), prefer [FLIP][flip] to change expensive properties once, and handle the actual animation with transforms.

 ## Reducing Asset Footprint

 ### Page-specific JavaScript